Wet Hot American Summer: Reception

+In July 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 285.

 Follow-ups

 The film is followed by two Netflix series, with one serving as a prequel and one as a sequel.
 The prequel, First Day of Camp, was released on July 31, 2015, while the sequel, Ten Years Later, was released on August 4, 2017.

+An original graphic novel titled Wet Hot American Summer was released on November 20, 2018.
+It was written by Christopher Hastings and illustrated by Noah Hayes.

 Legacy

+The professional wrestler Orange Cassidy, who has the gimmick of a slacker character, is largely based on Paul Rudd's portrayal of Andy in the film, even going as far as to have "Jane" by Jefferson Starship (which is used in the film's opening credits) as his entrance music.

 Anniversary celebrations

 Events were held around the country to celebrate the film's 10-year anniversary in 2011 and 2012, including a screening of the film in Boston, an art show in Santa Monica of works inspired by the film, with a reception hosted by Wain, a screening at the Los Angeles Film School with a Q&A with Wain, a 10th anniversary celebration event with the members of Stella in Brooklyn, and a reading of the script at the San Francisco Comedy Festival, with much of the original cast.

 Undeveloped TV series

 During a 2015 interview with Variety, Wain and Showalter stated that they wrote a pilot for a possible Fox television series based on the film.
 Wain described the series as a "22-minute Fox sitcom with commercials and nothing Rated R, so it was a little bit odd."
 The pilot was not picked up for a series.